nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 [`Logic.java`](https://github.com/AY2021S2-CS2103T-T12-1/tp/blob/master/src/main/java/seedu/address/logic/Logic.java)

 1. `Logic` uses the `WardrobeParser` class to parse the user command.
-1. This results in a `Command` object which is executed by the `LogicManager`.
+2. This results in a `Command` object which is executed by the `LogicManager`.
-1. The command execution can affect the `Model` (e.g. deleting a garment).
+3. The command execution can affect the `Model` (e.g. deleting a garment).
-1. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
+4. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
-1. In addition, the `CommandResult` object can also instruct the `Ui` to perform certain actions, such as displaying help to the user.
+5. In addition, the `CommandResult` object can also instruct the `Ui` to perform certain actions, such as displaying help to the user.

+<div style="page-break-after: always;"></div>

 Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.